knut-erik/tkmanx/README.md

 # Tokt til Manx

-PHP files for the **Tokt til Manx** website.

-A small website with information related to trips to Isle of Man (Manx).
+Website with information related to organised tours to Isle of Man (Manx), Manx Classic TT race and festival.
 The tours is in collaboration with MS Gann, a schoolship for educating sailors - mechanical and general ship crew.

-The site is hosted on [toktmanx.no](https://toktmanx.no), which consits of php files converting markdown files to content.
+The site is hosted on [toktmanx.no](https://toktmanx.no).